RAYNingTime/UNIC_CPP/PPI/Week10Lab/README.md

 output:

 ```
-This program prints a 'pyramid' shape of
-a specified height on the screen.
+This program prints a 'pyramid' shape of a specified height on the screen.
-how high would you like the pyramid?: 6
+How high would you like the pyramid?: 6

      **
     ****
    ******